R4ver/CVR-UI-Rework/README.md

 run `yarn dev` for developing in the browser and `yarn build` to build to the game folder.

+if you wanna hot reload from within the game you can spin up a small web server with `yarn watch` and build the UI with `yarn build:dev`.
+The UI will then send a request to the server every 2 seconds and check if the chunk hash changed for the files.
+**NOTE**: Running `yarn build` while the dev build and web server is running the UI will refresh, but stop checking for changes since the dev flag gets turned off.

 # Disclaimer
 This UI modification is unofficial and not supported by Alpha Blend Interactive.
 Using this modification might cause issues with performance, security or stability of the game.